rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > `[52], 156, [4] pages`
 > Supplementary content: `Publisher's advertisements on [4] pages at end`

-<a name="5.20.7.3">5.20.7.3</a> Describe advertisements that do not fall into any of these categories as [modification of item](/DCRMR/books/Notes-on-items/Modification-of-item/) (see [8.21.X.X](/DCRMR/books/Notes-on-items/Modification-of-item/#8.21.X.X)) if considered important.
+<a name="5.20.7.3">5.20.7.3</a> Describe advertisements that do not fall into any of these categories as [modification of item](/DCRMR/books/Notes-on-items/Modification-of-item/) if considered important, see [8.21.X.X](/DCRMR/books/Notes-on-items/Modification-of-item/#8.21.X.X).

 ## 5.20.8 Multiple sequences of numbering